AnyLog-co/docker-compose/helm/README.md

 sudo service nginx starts
 ```

-8. Once Nginx is configured you can utilize the public IP to communicate with the K8s cluster outside the physical machine
+Once Nginx is configured the user can utilize the public IP to communicate with the K8s cluster outside the physical machine